wp-plugins/leaflet-maps-marker/readme.txt

 Copyright 2011-2012, Robert Harm, All Rights Reserved

 == Upgrade Notice ==
+= v2.8.2 =
+better integration of the TinyMCE button, bugfixes for KML and multisite blogs - see http://www.mapsmarker.com/v2.8.2 for more details
 = v2.8.1 =
-images and links in layer maps were broken
-= v2.8 =
-focus on improvements "under-the-hood" (dynamic changelog, bugfixes etc) - see http://www.mapsmarker.com/v2.8 for more details
+images and links in layer maps were broken - see http://www.mapsmarker.com/v2.8.1 for more details = v2.8 = focus on improvements "under-the-hood" (dynamic changelog, bugfixes etc) - see http://www.mapsmarker.com/v2.8 for more details
 = v2.7.1 =